Xiulanshi/Week0Review/README.md

 ## Variables, Types, and Conditional Statements
 ### Review Questions:

 - What is a variable?
+- A variable is a name that has an associated value.
+-
 - What is a pointer?
+- A pointer is a variable that points to another variable.
+-
 - Which primitive type is used to represent integer whole numbers?
+- int
+-
 - Which primitive type is used to represent a single character?
+- char
+-
 - Which primitive type is used to represent floating point numbers with single precision?
+- float
+-
 - Which primitive type is used to represent floating point numbers with double precision?
+- double
+-
 - Which primitive type is used to represent true or false?
+- BOOL
+-
 - Which Apple primitive type is used to represent an environment aware integer?
+- NSInteger
+-
 - Which Apple primitive type is used to represent an environment aware floating point number?
+- CGFloat
+-
 - Which type is used to represent a sequence of characters?
+- NSString

 ### Excercises:
 #####*These exercises will test the concepts that we covered in class.*